16,000 people diagnosed with a brain tumour every year

 Our research strategy

 Brain Tumour Research is the only national charity in the UK dedicated to funding continuous and sustainable scientific research into brain tumours.

 Our vision is to find a cure for brain tumours and our mission is to build a network of experts in sustainable brain tumour research.

 - Helping develop the next generation of researchers ultimately focusing on all types of brain tumour

 - Significantly accelerate the progress of brain tumour research within the UK in order to make a real clinical difference, through the funding of our dedicated Brain Tumour Research Centres of Excellence

-- Increase awareness of the lack of funding for brain tumour research in order to stimulate a greater investment by the Government and other cancer charities
+- Increase awareness of the lack of funding for brain tumour research in order to stimulate a greater investment by the Government and larger cancer charities

 - Improve the clinical outcomes for brain tumour patients